Program Overview

 Review important information about application fees.

-• baccalaureate degree in mechanical engineering, manufacturing engineering, industrial engineering, or a closely related discipline from a regionally accredited university (Non-U.S. degrees must be equivalent to a four-year U.S. Bachelor’s degree.
+• Baccalaureate degree in mechanical engineering, manufacturing engineering, industrial engineering, or a closely related discipline from a regionally accredited university.
+(Non-U.S. degrees must be equivalent to a four-year U.S. Bachelor’s degree.
 In most cases, three-year degrees are not considered.
 Visit our International FAQs for more information.)

-• master’s degree in mechanical engineering, manufacturing engineering, industrial engineering, or a closely related discipline, from an accredited college or university (Non-U.S. degrees must be equivalent to a U.S. Master’s degree.
+• Master’s degree in mechanical engineering, manufacturing engineering, industrial engineering, or a closely related discipline, from an accredited college or university.
+(Non-U.S. degrees must be equivalent to a U.S. Master’s degree.
 Master’s degrees following a three-year Bachelor’s degrees may not be equivalent; please contact Graduate Admissions if you are unsure.)

-• a copy of an official transcript from each institution where course credit was granted
+• A copy of an official transcript from each institution where course credit was granted.

 Review important information about transcripts.
 Official transcripts, sent directly from your institution, will be required if admission is granted.